 Album: Tug Of WarReleased: 1982Charted:

-This is a song about racial harmony, using piano keys as a metaphor.
-The black keys on a piano are ebony, and the white ones are ivory - the song asks why we all can't lie together in perfect harmony like the keys. (thanks, Jeremy - Seattle, WA)
+A duet between Paul McCartney and Stevie Wonder, this is a song about racial harmony, using piano keys as a metaphor.
+The black keys on a piano are ebony, and the white ones are ivory - the song asks why we all can't lie together in perfect harmony like the keys.

 McCartney originally conceived the idea for this song after watching English comedian Spike Milligan playing on a TV show a segregated piano, on which the white and black keys were kept apart, in order to demonstrate how one couldn't work without the other.
 He subsequently penned the song after a marital tiff with Linda.
 McCartney said in to Mojo magazine March 2009: "It was like, 'Why can't we get it together- our piano can.'"